Publications

 CONCLUSIONS: Pre-frailty and frailty were prevalent among US veterans undergoing CABG and associated with worse mid-term outcomes.
 Given the high prevalence of frailty with attendant adverse outcomes, there may be an opportunity to improve outcomes by identifying and mitigating frailty before surgery.

 Cohen, Laura P, Nicolas Isaza, Inmaculada Hernandez, Gregory D Lewis, Jennifer E Ho, Gregg C Fonarow, Dhruv S Kazi, and Brandon K Bellows.
 (2023) 2023.
-“Cost-Effectiveness of Sodium-Glucose Cotransporter-2 Inhibitors for the Treatment of Heart Failure With Preserved Ejection Fraction”.
+“Cost-Effectiveness of Sodium-Glucose Cotransporter-2 Inhibitors for the Treatment of Heart Failure With Preserved Ejection Fraction.”.
 JAMA Cardiology 8 (5): 419-28. https://doi.org/10.1001/jamacardio.2023.0077.

 IMPORTANCE: Adding a sodium-glucose cotransporter-2 inhibitor (SGLT2-I) to standard-of-care treatment in patients with heart failure with preserved ejection fraction (HFpEF) reduces the risk of a composite outcome of worsening heart failure or cardiovascular mortality, but the cost-effectiveness in US patients with HFpEF is uncertain.